 Victoria Probate Costs

-There are 3 costs associated with obtaining a grant of Probate in Victoria.
+There are 3 costs associated with obtaining a grant of probate or letters of administration in Victoria.

-2) The second cost is the Probate application Court filing fee, which is payable to the Court at the time we lodge the application.
-We're happy to pay the filing fee and the Notice of Intention on behalf of clients, and then add it to our fee and invoice you after probate in granted.
+2) The second cost is the Court filing fee, which is payable to the Court at the time we lodge the application.

 3) The third cost is the fee you pay the company or individual who prepares the paperwork that is submitted to the Court.
 If you have Making Probate Easy prepare your probate application, our total fee is